 If you or a loved one has been the victim of a drunk driver, you may be wondering if it is possible to sue them.
 You can do a few things to seek compensation for your suffering.

 When a person drives while intoxicated, they commit a crime and could be held liable for their actions in civil court.
 The same applies when someone causes an accident while driving without insurance.
 However, if the driver has no insurance coverage, then there will be no insurance company involved to cover any damages that may have occurred due to the accident.
-This means that even though you may pursue legal action against them in civil court and receive an award of damages from the court, it’s sometimes impossible for victims to collect on these awards because the driver doesn’t have any money or property with which to pay them out.
+This means that even though you may pursue legal action against them in civil court and receive an award of damages from the court, it’s sometimes impossible for victims to collect on these awards because the driver doesn’t have any money or property to pay them out.

 If you’ve been in an accident caused by a drunk driver who doesn’t have insurance, you may be wondering what your options are for pursuing compensation for your injuries and other damages.